Can we bring our ATVs or 4-Wheelers? Yes, but we have some strict resort ATV policies. Please review before making your reservation.

 - ***Angie's Groom 'N Board (218) 732-9862 www.angiesgroomnboard.com

 - ***Mari's All Breed Pet Grooming/Doggy Daycare/In-Home Boarding (218) 547-1290 Walker

 - ***Snuggle 'n Snooze Inn www.snugglensnoozeinn.com (218) 732-PETS (SE Dorset Corner)

-On the plus side, not having pets running around stalking the local wildlife, we can pretty much guarantee wild critter encounters.
-We have a thriving chipmunk population (*sigh*, bring peanuts if you come, they'll eat out of your hands), several wild baby duck broods visit our duck dock in front of the lodge every day in summer and guests report numerous other encounters each week (skunks, raccoon, fox, deer, heron, loons, humming birds, muskrat, bats, frogs, turtles, etc.) You will definitely experience a northwoods environment here, hehe.
+On the plus side, not having pets running around stalking the local wildlife and leaving foreign predator markings, we can pretty much guarantee wild critter encounters.
+We have a thriving chipmunk population (*sigh*, bring peanuts, they'll eat out of your hands), several wild baby duck broods visit our duck dock in front of the lodge every day in summer and guests report numerous other encounters each week (skunks, raccoon, fox, deer, heron, loons, humming birds, muskrat, bats, frogs, turtles, etc.) You will definitely experience a northwoods environment here, hehe.

 Why can't I bring fireworks or my jet-ski?
 Because of noise and liability.
 Again, as we strive to offer a peaceful vacation for many, both of these activities involve above-average sound decibels.
 Both activities also have major safety concerns.